gazollavolpiano/gazollavolpiano.github.io/bacterial-archaeal-genomes-download.md

-# How to Download Thousands of Public Bacterial and Archaeal Genomes
+# How to Easily Download Public Bacterial and Archaeal Genomes

 ## 🚧 Problem
 Downloading genomes can be very frustrating when navigating back and forth through the [NCBI Assembly Database](https://www.ncbi.nlm.nih.gov/assembly/) website.